-Chapter 13 Georgia Bankruptcy
+Chapter 13 in Georgia Bankruptcy

 Who is a Good Candidate for Chapter 13 Bankruptcy?

-Chapter 13 is a good option for debtors with houses and/or cars who would like to consolidate the past due amount into a monthly payment.
+Chapter 13 is a good option for debtors with houses and/or cars who would like to consolidate the past-due amount into a monthly payment.
 A debtor in a Chapter 13 bankruptcy case may pay back anywhere from zero to 100 percent of his or her unsecured debts.
 The amount depends on how much disposable income he or she has at the end of each month.
-The means test applies in a Chapter 13 to determine the amount of disposable income a debtor has based on household income compared to the median income for a family of the same size in Georgia.
+The means test applies in Chapter 13 to determine the amount of disposable income a debtor has based on household income compared to the median income for a family of the same size in Georgia.

 What About Chapter 7 Bankruptcy?